Windows Authentication

 Prompt User

-If the Connection Username and Connection Password fields are left blank in the Server or Auto-Scaling configuration, the user will be prompted to enter their Windows username and password.
+If the Connection Username and Connection Password fields are left blank in the Server or Auto-Scaling configuration and Static Credentials is selected for the Connection Credential Type, the user will be prompted to enter their Windows username and password.

 Advantages